 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pickup substances from the presence of contaminants that may be present in source.
+As water travels over the surface of the land or through the ground it dissolves naturally-occurring minerals.
+In some cases radioactive material and other contaminants that may be present at the source can be added to the water.

-- Microbial contaminants, such as bacteria and viruses.
-They may come from sewage treatment plants, septic systems, agricultural livestock operations, and

-- Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and

-- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.
+- Microbial contaminants such as bacteria and viruses.
+They may come from sewage treatment plants, septic systems, and agricultural livestock operations. - Inorganic contaminants such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides which may come from a variety of sources such as agriculture and urban storm water runoff. - Organic chemical contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also, come from gas stations, urban storm water runoff, and septic systems.

-- Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Radioactive contaminants which can be naturally-occurring or be the result of oil and gas production and mining activities.